alejotoro-o/payload-real-time/README.md

     - `port`: Port to run the server on (default is `3001`)
     - `cors`: CORS configuration (e.g. `{ origin: '*' }`)

+- `requireAuth`: Set to `true` to enable JWT authentication for socket connections.
+Default is `false`.
 - `disabled`: Set to `true` to disable the plugin entirely.

 Here is an example configuring the plugin to emit events when documents are created or updated in the notifications collection.